Omkar211202/Omkar211202.github.io/content/TheTechie/AI Agents.md

 - The latest development in the field of AI Agents in MCP or Model context protocol.
 - The bottleneck in tool calling is that it has to be done locally for each project it is used in, that too in a non-standard way.
-- AI companies have thus started running the MCP servers, that contain all the functions that are related to context of functionality, example an Amazon MCP server will have the functions like Price calls, Quantity available, highest sold etc. defined centrally and can be accessed by all with ease.
+- AI companies have thus started running the MCP servers, that contains all the functions that are related to context of functionality, example an Amazon MCP server will have the functions like Price calls, Quantity available, highest sold etc. defined centrally and can be accessed by all with ease.
 - Thus, MCP servers give the list of functions available to local machine, which sends the same to the model.
 - Upon receiving the sequential order of functions, the local sends the order, the functions are then run in the MCP servers and output is given back to the local machine which sends it to the LLM model.